Grinnell-CSC207/lab-generics/README.md

 lab-generics
 ============

-Code for our lab on generics.
-Slightly revised for 2019.
+Code for our lab on Java generics and parametric polymorphism.